i-awan/eks_cluster/README.md

 ```

 📦 Optional: Enable Container Insights
-You can also install CloudWatch Container Insights on the cluster with the CloudWatch agent and Fluent Bit.
+Can also install CloudWatch Container Insights on the cluster with the CloudWatch agent and Fluent Bit.

 ## SECTION ONE - B

-To grant ops-alice view-only permissions within the ops namespace via a role assumable only from a specific IP address, you'll need to do two things:
+To grant ops-user view-only permissions within the ops namespace via a role assumable only from a specific IP address.
+Two things need to be done:

 ** 1. Create the IAM Role OpsUser with Trust Policy
 This IAM role allows the specified user to assume it, but only from IP 52.94.236.248.